Litigation Social Media Concerns

-- Take a break from blogging, chatting, and commenting on public websites.
+- Take a break from posting, chatting, and commenting on public websites.
 With social media, such as Facebook, choose the most narrow privacy settings on your profile.

 - If you have shared something online that could be misinterpreted, then don’t delete it.
 Make it private (visible to only you) and/or archive it.
 If you are represented by an attorney, then let your attorney know about it.

 - Accept friend requests only from people you know well.
 Clean up your connections, friend list, and followers.
 Remove anyone you don’t know.
 At a minimum, create Friend lists so you can select the friends who you want to see your information.
 Certain Facebook privacy settings can be applied by friend lists.

 - Remove yourself from Facebook Search Results.
 Under “Search Visibility,” select “Only Friends.”

 - Avoid joining groups, particularly those with compromising names (i.e. “adrenaline junkies”).

 - Be very careful about the photographs you post – or allow your friends to post.
 Something totally innocent could be perceived differently.
 Avoid posting photographs that predate the incident.

 - While it may be out of your control who can tag photos of you, select “Only Me” under who can view your tagged photos; and remove tags applied by others.